-Robert Schwartz, Ph.D. focuses his practice on biotechnology and pharmaceutical patent litigation, technical advising, and patentability and non-infringement opinions, and a number of inter partes reviews.
-His primary focus is in the areas of biotechnology, particularly protein biochemistry, cell biology, molecular biology, genomics, proteomics, vitamin and nutritional supplements and the chemical arts.
-Some of the technologies he has worked with include antibodies, nucleotide prodrugs, enzyme inhibitors, cell growth factors, receptor antagonists, nucleotide sequencing technology and vaccines.
+Robert S. Schwartz, Ph.D. focuses his practice on biotechnology and pharmaceutical patent litigation, USPTO contested cases, technical advising, and patentability and non-infringement opinions.
+His primary focus is in the areas of biotechnology, particularly protein biochemistry, cell biology, molecular biology, genomics, proteomics and the chemical arts.
+Some of the technologies he has worked with include transgenic mice, antibodies, nucleotide prodrugs, enzyme inhibitors, cell growth factors, receptor antagonists, nucleotide sequencing technology and vaccines.

-While in law school Robert was an editor of the Pace Law Review.
-Prior to becoming an attorney he was an Associate Professor of Medicine at the Albert Einstein College of Medicine, Bronx, NY, and a Staff Scientist at Children's Hospital Oakland Research Institute (CHORI) where he was a Principal Investigator of grant-funded biomedical research in areas including hereditary anemias, malaria and diabetes.
-Dr. Schwartz has published over 40 scientific articles and book chapters in peer-reviewed journals, as well as numerous articles relating to subject matter patentability, biologics and biosimilars.
-Dr. Schwartz is co-chair of the Firm's Biotechnology and Biologics Industry Group and is a frequent speaker at conferences on topics relating to biologics and biosimilars.
+While in law school Bob was an editor of the Pace Law Review.
+Prior to becoming an attorney, he was an Associate Professor of Medicine at the Albert Einstein College of Medicine, Bronx, NY, and a Staff Scientist at Children's Hospital Oakland Research Institute (CHORI) where he was a Principal Investigator of grant-funded biomedical research in areas including hereditary anemias, malaria and diabetes.
+Bob has published over 40 scientific articles and book chapters in peer-reviewed journals, as well as numerous articles relating to subject matter patentability, biologics and biosimilars.
+Bob is chair of the firm's Biotechnology and Biologics Industry Group and is a frequent speaker at conferences on topics relating to biologics and biosimilars.

 Gilead Sciences v.
 Teva Pharmaceuticals USA,